Paulus Edward Pieris Deraniyagala: Career

 During his trips to China, he studied the Chinese alligator and published a new genus name for it.
 In the scientific field of herpetology, he described many new species of lizards and snakes.

 He served as president of the Ceylon Branch of the Royal Asiatic Society from 1952 to 1955.

 Deraniyagala is commemorated in the scientific names of three species of Sri Lankan reptiles: Aspidura deraniyagalae, Lankascincus deraniyagalae, and Nessia deraniyagalai.

 Family

-He was married to Prini Molamure; their son Siran Upendra Deraniyagala is also a scientist, specialising in archeology.
+He was married to Prini Molamure; their son Siran Upendra Deraniyagala was also a scientist, specialising in archeology.